jayneelparekh/jayneelparekh.github.io/_news/announcement_2.md

 ---

-Paper accepted at NeurIPS 2021!
+Paper: "A Framework to Learn with Interpretation" (FLINT) accepted at NeurIPS 2021!